 Course InformationTherapautic Area: Dermatology

 Activity Dates: October 20, 2017 to October 19, 2018

-This activity was derived from a CME curricula live symposium series at regional dermatology meetings.
+This activity was derived from a live CME series at regional dermatology meetings.
 The expert faculty, Richard Fried, MD, PhD, will explain the mechanisms of action of various emerged and emerging biologic therapies for the treatment of moderate-to-severe psoriasis.
 Recently released clinical trial data, as it relates to patient care, will be reviewed.
 Dr. Fried will also discuss how to engage all members of the healthcare team to create optimal, personalized treatment plans for psoriasis patients.
 Upon completion of this educational activity, learners will have a better understanding of newer biologic therapies for the treatment of psoriasis and how to to utilize them to improve patient outcomes.

 Dermatologists, primary care physicians, nurse practitioners, nurses and other healthcare providers involved in the management of patients with psoriasis.

 - Understand the science of current and emerging biologic therapies for the treatment of moderate-to-severe psoriasis.

 - Examine clinical trial data for current and emerging biologic therapies for the treatment of moderate-to-severe psoriasis.

 - Apply principles of personalized medicine to treatment plans for the healthcare team to care for patients with moderate-to-severe psoriasis.

 Disclosures of Conflict of Interest

 It is the policy of AcademicCME that all faculty, instructors, and planners disclose real or apparent conflicts of interest relating to the topics of this educational activity.